 Located in Namugongo in Kira municipality in the district of Wakiso, from Kampala the capital of Uganda, this martyr’s shrine is found in the northeastern direction about 16km from the capital city.

 Over 2 million people attend this ceremony every June 3, and this day is regarded as a national day holiday in Uganda.
-Many people come to this place from neighboring countries like, Rwanda, Kenya, Tanzania, and some of them just walk all the way from their areas of residence to attend the event and many others who fail to attend in person they follow the celebration on national television.
+Many people come to this place from neighboring countries like, Rwanda, Kenya, Tanzania, and some of them just walk all the way from their areas of residence to attend the event, and many others who fail to attend in-person follow the celebration on national television.